Supply Chain Optimisation with Python

 Final Costs

-Scenario 2: Outsourcing to low costs regions
+Scenario 2: Outsourcing to low-cost regions

 What if we double the size of high-capacity plants in India?